lydiastepanek/Archeroids/README.md

 ## Libraries Used
 * HTML canvas
 * jQuery

-keymaster.js
+* keymaster.js

 ## To Do
-* Use angle (in radians) instead of a delta array for movement. that'll make it so turning isn't janky.
-Make impule one number
+* Use angle (in radians) instead of a delta array for movement
+* Make impulse build on angle
 * Add Pause button
 * High score